hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/layer-interior.rst

 Right-hand side
 ~~~~~~~~~~~~~~~

-Obtained by inserting the exact solution into the equation:
+Obtained by inserting the exact Solution<double> into the equation:

 .. math::
     :label: layer-interior-rhs